Shop Subscribe

 Set clear expectations for how to respond

 From there, it’s also important to establish a clear process to report bullying.
-This process should be simple; fewer barriers make it more likely students will feel comfortable reporting it.
+This process should be simple; fewer barriers make it more likely that students will feel comfortable reporting it.
 As reports are received, maintain them properly to identify patterns.
 And most importantly, keep it confidential.
 Keeping reports private is critical to establishing trust.

 teacher consoling student privately provides safe environment

-Bullying is more likely to be reported when students feel comfortable they can do so privately and confidentially
+Bullying is more likely to be reported when students feel comfortable that they can do so privately and confidentially

 Keep staff trained and up-to-date